 The horrors of the First World War, deteriorating living standards and the inspiring example of the Russian Revolution lit the fuse for revolutionary upheaval in Germany in November 1918.
 Workers’ power and socialist revolution were the order of the day.
 Matt Waine looks at the lessons of these events and their historic significance.

 The Tiergarten park in the centre of Berlin was the scene of these grisly murders.
 There, at the Lichtenstein bridge, the body of one of the greatest socialist revolutionaries, Rosa Luxemburg, was dumped into the freezing Landwehrkanal.
-At around the same time, in another part of the park, her comrade and collaborator, Karl Liebknecht, was murdered, with his body disposed of anonymously in one of the city’s mortuaries.
-Their deaths brought to an end two months of revolutionary fervour and upheaval which saw the declaration of a workers’ republic, with Luxemburg and Liebknecht the leaders.
+At around the same time, in another part of the park, her comrade and collaborator Karl Liebknecht was murdered, with his body disposed of anonymously in one of the city’s mortuaries.
+Their deaths brought to an end two months of revolutionary fervour and upheaval that saw the declaration of a workers’ republic, with Luxemburg and Liebknecht the leaders.

 War and revolution

 Four years earlier, on 4 August 1914, the SPD deputies went into the Reichstag and voted for the War Credits – a special budget for financing the war.
-It was a bombsell to the world socialist movement; so much so that Vladimir Lenin, who would led the Russian Revolution in 1917, refused to believe it, even dismissing the issue of Vorwärts (the SPD daily paper) as a forgery of the German High Command.
+It was a bombsell to the world socialist movement; so much so that Vladimir Lenin, who would lead the Russian Revolution in 1917, refused to believe it, even dismissing the issue of Vorwärts (the SPD daily paper) as a forgery of the German high command.

 As Ruth Fischer explained,